Amani5576/NGC-3576-Temperature-Readings/README.md

 <img src="./img/TupleS2.jpeg">

-* Gives Nebulae images prior to the filtration that occured in DataAnalysis
+* Gives Nebulae images prior to the filtration that occurred in DataAnalysis

 * Gives options of data to display: (See ```def viewing()```)
     - Tuples